 Where appropriate the Dean shall also have power to refer the matter to the IT Syndicate or the College Governing Body in the case of serious breaches.
-Appeal against the Dean's finding on a breach of University IT Syndicate rules shall be to the IT Syndicate, and against College Rules the Discipline Committee.
+Appeal against the Dean's finding of a breach of University IT Syndicate rules shall be to the IT Syndicate, and against a finding of a breach of College Rules, to the Discipline Committee.